 FACT: Ergo, this doesn’t apply to me!!
-So she never mentioned it.
+That’s why she never mentioned it.

-FACT: Ergo, I’m in a completely different category from others.
+FACT: Ergo, I’m not like the others.
 I = permanent lover.
 Permanent!!!!

 Cat lay on his bed and stared at the ceiling.
 He rolled over and inhaled the intoxicating fragrance from Liz’s regular pillow.
-The night was still warm and he heard the distant hum of late-night traffic through the open window.
+The night was still warm.
+The distant hum of late-night traffic drifted through the open window.
 His mind retreated.